Nessi-datatool/nessi/docs/quickstart.md

 # Quick Start Guide

-This guide will help you get started with Nessi quickly.
-Nessi is free for personal use, while enterprise or consulting use requires a paid license.
+This guide will help you get started with Nessi quickly. nessi.dev is free for personal use, while enterprise or consulting use requires a paid license.

 ## Installation